 Some people find that helping people brings them the most joy, and therefore success looks like a life given to others.
-Some realize that building a business or product brings them happiness.
-Some prefer isolation and others prefer constant activity.
+Others realize that building a business or product brings them happiness.
+Some prefer isolation, while others prefer constant activity.

 The simple yet profound truth is that what makes me happy doesn’t make someone else happy, and vice versa.
 My vision of success probably looks nothing like yours, and that’s how it should be.

 If we fail to define success for ourselves and try to pursue someone else’s path, we’ll end up frustrated, unhappy and ultimately feeling deeply unsuccessful.
 Bruce Lee said, “Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.”

 The path to success begins by asking yourself, “What makes me happy?”

 Figure out how you’re already successful